Contract your marriage in Gibraltar and have your wedding in Spain!

 - Present original documents to the Gibraltar registrar

 All of your ORIGINAL documents must be presented to the Registrar by at least 10:30am on the day before your marriage ceremony.
 You cannot make an appointment, it is a first come/first served system.

 You need to sign an affidavit saying that you are free to marry in front of one of the Commissioners for Oaths or Notaries Public on Gibraltar which you can do the day before, or on the day of your marriage ceremony.

 - Find two witnesses for your Gibraltar marriage

 If you don’t have guests of your own, you need to persuade two English speaking people to be present at your marriage and sign the register as witnesses (try asking the couple getting married before you).

 Top tip: Arrive in Gibraltar two days before your marriage ceremony so that you have plenty of time to get in and see the Registrar, sign your affidavit and have proof of your stay.
 Win!
 Win!
 Win!

-Does our Gibraltar register office marriage include any kind of wedding ceremony?
+Does our Gibraltar register office marriage include a wedding ceremony?

 The Registrar allows up to 30 minutes when contracting your legal marriage which allows time for a ring exchange and to include non-religious readings and/or poems approved by the registrar as suitable for a civil ceremony.